-You will find a data table listing the MRR movements under many of the charts in ChartMogul.
-There are five MRR movement categories: New business MRR, Expansion MRR, Contraction MRR, Churn MRR, and Reactivation MRR.
-ChartMogul lists the total MRR amount and the number of activities associated with each movement type for the selected time period and configured segment.
+For each of the five MRR movement types (New Business, Expansion, Contraction, Churn, and Reactivation), ChartMogul lists the total MRR amount and the number of activities associated with each movement type for the selected period and segment you've chosen.

-Using the data table to dig deeper into your data
+Using Chart Data to dig deeper into your data

-The data table lets you easily drill down into your metrics and see exactly what type of customer activity caused a particular change.
+The Chart Data table helps you quickly drill down into your metrics and see which type of customer activity resulted in a particular change.

-When you filter the data to see MRR from a particular plan, the MRR breakdown only shows activities resulting in a customer having a particular plan.
-For instance, if you filter by Plan A and a customer switched from Plan A to Plan B, you would not see this activity among the Contraction MRR.
+When you filter the data to see MRR for a particular plan, the MRR breakdown only shows activities resulting in a customer having a particular plan.
+For instance, if you filter by Plan A and a customer switches from Plan A to Plan B, you would not see this activity in Contraction MRR.

 However, you will see such plan switches included in the MRR Entering Segment and MRR Leaving Segment rows.
 These rows show the total value of a subscription before it left or entered the segment you are filtering by.
-If, in the above example, the customer transitioned from a $50 Plan A to a $30 Plan B, then MRR Leaving Segment would be $50.
+So, for example, when a customer switches from a Plan A ($50 in MRR) to Plan B ($30 in MRR), MRR Leaving Segment is $50.

 Effect of currency fluctuations

-If you have payments in a currency other than your account's primary one, then the total MRR from your subscriptions may shift depending on the exchange rate on the due date of the next payment.
+When you receive payments in currencies other than your account's primary currency, MRR will vary depending on exchange rates.
 However, as the customer is still paying the same amount in their local currency, this is not captured as an activity but rather in the Exchange Rate Impact row.

-In the drilldown one can see a list of the fluctuations.
-For dates in which there was also an activity (e.g., an expansion), then we also show the size of the movement.
-However, cases where a subscription's quantity changes multiple times a day, may cause the numbers in the table not to align fully.
+In the drill-down, you can see a list of the fluctuations.
+For dates in which there was also an activity (e.g., an expansion), ChartMogul shows the size of the movement.
+However, cases where a subscription's quantity changes multiple times a day may cause the numbers in the table not to align fully.